FonyaBrandone/FonyaBrandone.github.io/index.md

 **04/2025** – Round table discussion with <a href='https://www.gatesfoundation.org/about/leadership/trevor-mundel'>Trevor Mundel</a>, president of Global Health at the Gates Foundation: AI applications to address healthcare challenges on the African continent.<br>

-**02/2025** – One-on-one with Prof. Mary-Anne “Annie” Hartley of LiGHT Laboratory on AI models and tool for resource constraiend communities.<br></span>
+**02/2025** – One-on-one with Prof. Mary-Anne “Annie” Hartley of LiGHT Laboratory on AI models and tool for resource constraiend communities.<br>

+**01/2025** – Attended the <a href='https://events.dell.com/event/ce14c9e1-18e7-4347-aa04-f0e2ce851129/summary'>Dell Technologies AI Forum 2025</a>, Dubai at the Coca-Cola Arena by Microsoft, Dell, Intel and Nvidia. <br>

 ---